 Must have Internet access with the ability to read Microsoft Word documents and Adobe PDF files and ability to view video (primarily YouTube videos).

-- Cancellations must be in writing, email is preferred.
+- Cancellations must be in writing via email.

-- Cancellations less than 1 week before the seminar begins will result in $50 fee.
-The remaining amount will be sent to you within 2 weeks from receipt of the cancellation request.
+- Cancellations less than 1 week before the seminar begins will result in a $50 fee.